nkanyisom/retailstorebackend/README.md

 * Run following command to start the server on port 8086=> java -jar retail-store-app-0.0.1-SNAPSHOT.jar
 * Optionally, one can configure port using commandline parameter => --server.port=9090
 * Access and invoke APIs using url => http://localhost:8086/swagger-ui.html
 * Application will ask for authentication credentials during invocation of API's.
-Use 'bob' as user id and password.
+Use 'test1' as user id and password.

 This application uses H2 database and does not persist data on application restarts.